KatieProchilo/StartTypeScript/README.md

       ```npm run watch```

-   * Or, the build and start scripts will execute only the latest compiled JavaScript:
+   * Or, the start script will execute only the latest compiled JavaScript:

       ```npm start```